ehnryx/cf_submit/README.md

 Then I realized I would rather not navigate codeforces in my browser because looking for my mouse is a hassle, so now I can look at the number of solves for each problem in the terminal as well.

+# Warning
+The handling of handle and password is unsafe.

 # Uses
 ## Submissions
 - `con` or `gym` to set default contest or gym ID.
 Example: `cf con 844` or `cf gym 101482`